 Variation data is provided in an Item Variation Store table (7.2.3) contained within the COLR table.

-In a variable font, each value within the COLR version 1 formats that is variable needs to be associated with corresponding variation data (delta sets) in the Item Variation Store.
+In a variable font, each value within the COLR version 1 formats that is variable needs to be associated with corresponding variation data (delta sets) in the item variation store.
 This is done using a DeltaSetIndexMap table (defined in 7.3.5.2).
-The delta-set index mapping table contains an array of entries that provide indices mapping into sets of delta data in the Item Variation Store.
+The delta-set index mapping table contains an array of entries that provide indices mapping into sets of delta data in the item variation store.
 Each variable item in the COLR table is given an index (base 0) into the mapping data.
-For example, if a variable item in the COLR table is given an index value of 5, the sixth entry in the mapping data is used to index into the Item Variation Store.
+For example, if a variable item in the COLR table is given an index value of 5, the sixth entry in the mapping data is used to index into the item variation store.

 The indices for variable items in the COLR table are indicated using a base/sequence scheme.
 Each table or record that contains variable items will use a contiguous sequence of entries in the mapping array, and will include a varIndexBase field that indicates the first entry in the mapping array to be used.
 The variable fields within that table or record use entries in the mapping array, starting with the varIndexBase entry, in the order the fields occur in the table or record.